flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 server.exe --http-port=8126
 ```

-Of course now the firewall needs to be opened for this new port.
+Of course now the firewall might need to be opened for this new port.

 #### MCDU Websocket Server Port is Occupied

-If the port for the MCDU Websocket Server is occupied you need to first change this port in the [flyPad EFB Sim options page](/fbw-a32nx/feature-guides/flyPad/settings/#sim-options) .
+If the port for the MCDU Websocket Server is occupied you need to first change this port in the [flyPad EFB Sim options page](/fbw-a32nx/feature-guides/flyPad/settings/#sim-options).

 You can then start the MCDU server using the new websocket port with this option: